 Stop sourcing from dead boards

-If the lists you have been consulting still show Triplebyte and Stack Overflow Jobs as live, your sourcing strategy is being shaped by stale data.
-The 10 boards above are verified active in May 2026 and cover the realistic niche IT recruiting surface in the US market.
+If the lists you have been consulting still show Triplebyte and Stack Overflow Jobs as live, or still send you to otta.com and djangojobs.net, your sourcing strategy is being shaped by stale data.
+The 10 boards above were re-checked on July 29, 2026 and cover the realistic niche IT recruiting surface in the US market.
+Two of them had changed since our last pass, which is roughly the decay rate you should assume for any list like this.

 Whichever boards you pick, the sourcing math improves when you layer intelligence on top of discovery.
 Glozo pairs with any of the boards on this list: Skill Graph candidate weighting, market compensation estimates, and the Open-to-Offers signal that flags receptive passive talent before you spend a credit.
 Niche boards show you who is hiring.
 Glozo shows you who is worth reaching out to.